 The microsite can contain story modules to promote local press releases or additional information pertaining to hosting the event.
-This should not include information about the competition.
+This should not include national information about the competition that is covered by the NCAA.
+You should not link back to the official NCAA championship page, when applicable.
+The championship manager can provide this information as needed.